magnusdanielson/magnusdanielson.github.io/_posts/2023-04-15-using-webpack-5-when-building-spfx.md

 ## Add configuration with aurelia-spfx yeoman generator

-Then we modify the project with help of another Yeoman generator.
-First install it if you have not already.
+Next, modify the project with the Aurelia-SPFx yeoman generator.
+Install the generator using the following command if you haven't already.

 ```c
 npm install aurelia-spfx -g
 ```

-Then we run the generator in the same folder as the regular SharePoint generator was run.
-Answer yes to all questions.
+Run the generator in the same folder where the regular SharePoint generator was run.
+Answer "yes" to all questions.

 ```c
 yo aurelia-spfx